scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 | CP AS certificate      | C<sub>AS</sub>    | SK<sub>CA</sub>                          | PK<sub>AS</sub>                                         | 3 days       |
 {: #table-2 title="Certificates"}

 (1) Multiple signatures and certificates of each type may be included in a TRC.
 (2) Recommended maximum validity period.
 (3) A validity of 11 days with 4 days overlap between two CA certificates is recommended to enable best possible operational procedures when performing a CA certificate rollover.

 Figure 2 illustrates, at a high level, the relationship between a TRC and the five types of certificates.

->>>>>>>>>>>>>>> **figure 2** - *TRC update chain and the different types of associated certificates.
+>>>>>> **Figure 2** - *TRC update chain and the different types of associated certificates.
 Arrows show how signatures are verified; in other words, they indicate that a public key contained in a certificate or TRC can be used to verify the authenticity of another item.*

 ## Certificate Specification

 This section provides an in-depth specification of the SCION certificates.
-The SCION certificate specification builds on top of {{RFC5280}}, which in turn builds on top of [X.509](https://handle.itu.int/11.1002/1000/13031/).
+The SCION certificate specification builds on top of {{RFC5280}}, which in turn builds on top of [X.509](https://handle.itu.int/11.1002/1000/13031).
 However, the SCION specification is more restrictive.

 This section defines the additional constraints compared to {{RFC5280}} for each type of SCION control-plane certificate.
 The recommended settings for optional constraints are based on the SCION open source implementation [scionproto](https://github.com/scionproto/scion/).
 Adjusting the optional constraints to the requirements of a customer implementation is possible and allowed.